ChromiumOS-Guy/SuperPatcherGSI/.github/PULL_REQUEST_TEMPLATE.md

 *describe here*

 ## Notice
+- Please pull request to working-release branch NOT main!

-if you don't want to wait for a new release for you're changes to be applied you should package in the appropriate formats for Windows and Linux (Linux being AppImage and Windows being a .zip file) and include them here by attaching the files in the pull request NOT in the code!
+- if you don't want to wait for a new release for you're changes to be applied you should package in the appropriate formats for Windows and Linux (Linux being AppImage and Windows being a .zip file) and include them here by attaching the files in the pull request NOT in the code!

 ## Checklist